Sound-on-Sound: Background and recording

-Since their 1972 inception, Bill Nelson was the leader and guitarist of eclectic rock band Be-Bop Deluxe, with whom he achieved some success, but later found himself restricted as the group's guitarist.
+Since its 1972 inception, Bill Nelson was the leader and guitarist of eclectic rock band Be-Bop Deluxe, with whom he achieved some success, but later found himself restricted as the group's guitarist.
 With the band's final album, Drastic Plastic (1978), Nelson felt his ideas were marginalised compared to those of his bandmates, describing the record as disrupting the "transitional stage" he envisioned exploring between their previous album Modern Music (1976) and what became Sound-on-Sound.
 As such, he dissolved Be-Bop Deluxe, feeling that beginning a new band was "the only way to do what I wanted to do."
 He had wished to dissolve the group before Drastic Plastic was recorded, but was persuaded by the band's management to continue.
 "Had I gotten my way," Nelson later said, "the Drastic Plastic material would have been recorded as the first Red Noise album.
 Instead, I adapted it for the final Be Bop album."

 By forming Bill Nelson's Red Noise, the musician again exerted creative control, paying the other members as session musicians.
 He described the decision to form a band, rather than present himself as a solo musician with "an anonymous backing group", as a way of "hiding" and avoid being trapped "in a specific mould" if he achieved major success, saying: "This way I can change whatever cover I have to work under when my ideas alter or develop."
 Be-Bop Deluxe keyboardist Andy Clark joined Nelson in Red Noise, with the line-up completed by Bill's brother Ian on saxophone and jazz bassist Rick Ford.
 Drumming on Sound-on-Sound is split between Nelson and Dave Mattacks.
 The group recorded the album at Townhouse Studios, London, with producer and engineer John Leckie.
 Nelson had worked with Leckie since the first Be-Bop Deluxe album and found their partnership had developed into a "very give-and-take" fashion.